-This is a absolutely scrumptious carrot casserole recipe.
+This is an absolutely scrumptious Carrot Casserole recipe.
 I’ve made it in the crock pot before and in the oven–it turns out spectacular either way.
 I don’t think there’s ever been anyone who hasn’t liked this recipe.
 If you like carrots you’ll love this fabulous tasting casserole.
 Carrots are mixed in a sauce of cheese and cream of celery soup and topped with buttered Ritz crackers.
 Oh, my!
 You will be coming back for seconds or thirds!
 It’s that good.

 If you’re looking for a fabulous casserole for the holidays or for company this is a great one to try out.
 I will be the first one to admit I love cooking for company – especially those who enjoy eating what I serve!
 This is one of those casseroles that I get rave reviews over.
 I hope you’ll try it sometime.
 You’ll be glad you did.